jcomeauictx/2000-dodge-ram-van-b3500/README.md

 I found two of the spark plug connectors not seated properly at the distributor cap, but that's unlikely to be relevant.
 Anyway, they're seated now.

-So, even if the computer is replaced, I fail to see how it's going to solve the ignition problem.
-And if anything is wrong with the fuel system, I have no clue how to go about fixing it, lacking the location of the relay, and not knowing for sure where the fuel pump and filter are; however the best info I've found on YouTube University indicates they're both in the fuel tank, which, full, weighs on the order of 300 pounds.
+If anything is wrong with the fuel system, I have no clue how to go about fixing it, lacking the location of the relay, and not knowing for sure where the fuel pump and filter are; however the best info I've found on YouTube University indicates they're both in the fuel tank, which, full, weighs on the order of 300 pounds.

 I've removed the computer, cleaned the oxidation where it connects to the van, and reconnected it; no help.
 Also cleaned and reconnected other ground wires.

-Checked the throttle position sensor, with the ignition key in RUN position, for voltage, which should, according to one of the videos I watched but didn't note the URL, indicate a (at least partly) function computer.
+Checked the TPS[^1], with the ignition key in RUN position, for voltage, which should, according to one of the videos I watched but didn't note the URL, indicate a (at least partly) function computer.
 There were 5VDC at points 1 (OR --- Hayes manual shows VT/WT, and for pin 3,
 as it has the pin numbers inverted) and 2 (OR/DB).
 Pin 3 (BK/LB) showed no voltage relative to ground.

-2025-08-03: Earlier today, disconnected 3 sensors: crankshaft position sensor, located just under where the transmission dipstick tube goes into the floor of the van; the connector is on the starboard side of the engine block.
+2025-08-03: Earlier today, disconnected 3 sensors: CPS [^1],
+located just under where the transmission dipstick tube goes into the floor of the van; the connector is on the starboard side of the engine block.
-Opposite that, on the port side, is the throttle position sensor.
+Opposite that, on the port side, is the TPS.
 Disconnected that too, and on the front of the engine block, whatever that sensor is.
 Immediately after that, I turned the ignition key to "run" position and plugged in the sensors in reverse order.
 After plugging in the one (camshaft position sensor?
 Don't know) on the front of the engine block, I heard a whirring behind the instrument cluster, the fuel gauge moved towards full, and the "no buS" message was replaced by the odometer reading.
-Same happened after reseating the TPS[^4].
-Nothing happened, good or bad, while reconnecting the crankshaft position sensor, so I started the van up, and it ran for a couple of minutes, then died.
+Same happened after reseating the TPS.
+Nothing happened, good or bad, while reconnecting the CPS, so I started the van up, and it ran for a couple of minutes, then died.
 Back to "no buS", no start.

 Later, I disconnected and reconnected the upright sensor just to port of the distributor, turned the key to "run", and saw the gauges working again,